chang-xinhai/spacecontrol/README.md

 ```

 ## 🙏 Acknowledgments

-We would like to thank the authors of [TRELLIS](https://github.com/microsoft/TRELLIS) for their fantastic work and for making their code available.
-Their contributions have been invaluable to this project.
+We thank the authors of [TRELLIS](https://github.com/microsoft/TRELLIS) for their excellent work and for making their code publicly available.
+We also gratefully acknowledge NVIDIA for their academic compute grant, which enabled the development of this method; these contributions were instrumental to the project.

 ## 📜 Citation